 Playing with other players can be great too, but they better be pretty competent Mage Knight players themselves.
-There is nothing worse than waiting ages for your turn, while explaining all the intricate rules to players too lazy to learn them themselves and basically playing the game for them.
-Experienced players speed the game up and you can focus on your own moves.
+There is nothing worse than waiting ages for your turn while explaining all the intricate rules to players too lazy to learn them themselves and basically playing the game for them.
+Experienced players speed the game up and you can focus on your moves.

 Still, I consider Mage Knight predominantly a single-player game – and one of the best (if not the best) on the market.

 As I said in the intro, I’m a big fan of Mage knight, but I acknowledge it’s not a perfect game.
 To recap:

 - Very complex, but (once you get a hold on them) very rewarding deck-building and card-playing mechanic.

 - One of the best all-time single-player games.

 - Keeps throwing fresh puzzles with unique problem-solving techniques at you.

 - Component quality could be greater.

 And if you really get into Mage Knight, you’ll want those expansions anyway, so do yourself a favor and buy them from the get-go.
-If you have doubts whether Mage Knight is for you or not, then its probably not.
+If you have doubts about whether Mage Knight is for you or not, then it’s probably not.
 So, Ultimate Edition or no edition.